Skip to main content

 Skills & knowledge

-It is a requirement of the licence that one staff member has completed a recognised food handling hygiene course & is able to produce a certificate proving course completing during audits.
+It is a requirement of the licence that one staff member has completed a recognised food handling hygiene course and can produce a certificate proving course completion during audits.

 Construction & facilities